-A covered Galleria is located at the heart of the site, which allows for a vibrant retail environment across all four seasons, providing a focal point for the 42,700 m2 of proposed retail uses spread across the site.
+A covered Galleria is located at the heart of the site, providing a vibrant retail environment across all four seasons and a focal point for major retail uses spread across the site.
 Parking, loading and servicing functions are consolidated in shared areas below grade, maximizing space for the public realm and prioritizing the pedestrian experience at grade.
-The public realm is made up of the proposed park, three large squares, and a range of other open spaces, which together cover over 25% of the site, providing a network of animated public spaces that enhance connectivity and last mile connections to transit.
+The public realm is made up of two new public parks, two large squares, and a range of other open spaces which together cover over 40% of the site, providing a network of animated public spaces that enhance connectivity and last mile connections to transit.
 The comprehensive community benefits secured through the approval include public art, enhanced streetscapes, a new community recreation centre, two child care centres, a new library, human agency space, and two potential elementary schools, delivering a true complete community.